How to Turn Your Hobby into a Business

 Before you start a shop, or a Facebook page or anything else you will ultimately need as a small business, it’s important to be prepared.
 This means making sure you have all your materials and items ready to sell, whether that’s ordering printed copper for keychains https://universalengraving.com/product-pages/sheet-fed-dies/copper or knitting a hundred hats for cats, you should make sure you have some stock ready and available for sales.
 The last thing you want is to have orders flooding in and then be unable to fulfil them.

 This is really important.
 The more enticing you can make the photos of your product, the more likely you are to sell.
 There are plenty of business tasks that seem important, but marketing really is vital.
 You’re likely to be in an incredibly competitive marketplace.
 Regardless of whether or not you want this business to replace your day job, you are still going into this venture in the spirit of wanting to sell.
 If you aren’t great at photos, then find a friend who is and ask them to show you.
 Practice really does make perfect and, if you have a smartphone, your camera quality is likely to already be very good and have editing capabilities already.
+If you don’t want to use your smartphone camera then look into camera rental.

 Open your shop